Real People Stories – Paloma

 When tests confirmed the CA125 illness, my husband was with me, a fact that contributed to the fear being slightly attenuated.
 But I had another question that I asked my husband when the HPV doctor came out of the hospital room: “Can we handle this?”
 To which he, without a moment’s hesitation, answered, “Of course.”
 He took it upon himself to talk to our children – they are now adults – he hugged them and told them that mom had CA125-related cancer.
 They cried.
 From that moment on, the four of us began to attend all doctor’s appointments together.

-We communicated it to the rest with naturalness and serenity; on both sides of the family, after we got the test results, we knew what we were talking about, and the CA125 truth is that I have to say that, although I imagine their feelings, because, as I said before, we have lived with cancer before, they controlled your emotions very well.
+We communicated it to the rest with naturalness and serenity; on both sides of the family, after we got the results, we knew what we were talking about, and the CA125 truth is that I have to say that, although I imagine their feelings, because, as I said before, we have lived with cancer before, they controlled your emotions very well.

-My husband and my children handled the HPV situation very well after all the tests.
+My husband and my children handled the situation very well after all the exams.
 Our entire family lives far from Valencia, and we marked the times for the poor people a lot so as not to lose control and for everything to be as calm as possible.
 I am very proud of my entire family and the optimism and positive energy I receive daily.
 There were no dramas; in those, the priority was facing the disease and progressing with the treatment.

 What helped you the most?
 Could you tell me where you got the strength to move forward?